Brits are hopeful for a summer of sun and exploration with more than 50% having booked, or intending to book a holiday this year.

 You can book a holiday with confidence by choosing an Atol protected holiday company and by selecting a package deal with flexible options for changing dates should the pandemic cause any hiccups along the way.

 Don’t forget to get your travel insurance as soon as you book your trip.
 Staysure’s survey found 60% of people buy their cover right after booking their holiday, which means they’re protected against unforeseen cancellations.
 You’re protected against cancellations from the day you take out one of our Single Trip policies, or on the policy start date for an Annual Multi-Trip.
+Your new travel insurance policy with us even comes with 10% off PCR test packages, in partnership with Randox Health.

-If you’re keen to travel after lockdown, our handy guide to travelling after the coronavirus lockdown explains what’s changed in travel, broken down into bite sized chunks.
+If you’re keen to travel after lockdown, our handy guide to travelling after the coronavirus lockdown explains what’s changed in travel, broken down into bite-sized chunks.